riadev/3DN/README.md

 10. `REDIS_PORT`: Only needed when NODE_EVN is production, default 6379
 11. `REDIS_OPS`: Only needed when NODE_EVN is production,default null
 12. `REDIS_PASSWD`:Only needed when NODE_EVN is production, default null
-13. `SCHEDULE_TASK`: true or false to indicate wether to enable internal schduler to pull docker and dhcp server
+13. `SCHEDULE_TASK`: true or false to indicate whether to enable internal scheduler to pull docker and dhcp server
 #RUN
 2. To simiply play with it  `npm start` or `node_modules/.bin/actionhero `
 3. If you want to run it in background, install forever tool (`sudo npm install -g forever`)